Mo20DE/TrackMatch/README.md

-# TrackMatch - A Music Recognition System
+# TrackMatch - A Music Recognition App

 This project implements the **Shazam Algorithm** for music recognition.
 It is a full-stack application combining a powerful backend service for audio fingerprint processing and matching with a modern frontend.